Selling Stuff on EBay

 Most people today are familiar with the concept: You have things you don't necessarily need but others are willing to buy, and you can auction off the items on eBay or other online auction sites.
 Simply gather your goods, create a seller's profile and start selling.

-You can be the best garage sale of the 21st century, or you can evolve your eBay side gig into a full-time business if you really try.
+You can be the best garage sale of the 21st century, or you can evolve your eBay side gig into a full-time business.
 In fact, many people start off selling unwanted stuff around their house and progress to actually looking for goods, say at thrift stores, to resell.
 It's all about finding the right niche (maybe antique vases) and then building trust with your regular customers.
 As with everything online, competition is fierce, and you'll have to fight to survive, but many people make it work.